An exhaustive search considered hundreds of published and unpublished articles. It included those that met the following criteria:

 - Outcome measures had to be assessments of the mathematics being taught in all classes.
 Almost all are standardised tests or state assessments.

-The review placed particular emphasis on studies in which schools, teachers, or pupils were assigned at random to experimental or control groups.
+- The review placed particular emphasis on studies in which schools, teachers, or students were assigned at random to experimental or control groups.